PacktPublishing/Applied-Deep-Learning-with-TensorFlow-and-Google-Cloud-AI/README.md

 * Website:  https://dyadxmachina.com
 ----
 ### Content
-**PREPARATION - [Installation and Setup][11]**
+**SECTION I - [Installation and Setup][11]**
 * Nvidia Setup
 * Anaconda Setup
 * TensorFlow GPU and Google Cloud
 * Requirements
 ---

-**SECTION I – [Deep Learning with Keras][12]**
+**SECTION II – [Keras Introduction][12]**
+* 2.1 Introduction
-* 1.1 Keras Introduction
+* 2.2 Keras Backends
-* 1.2 Review of backends Theano, TensorFlow, and Mxnet
-* 1.3 Design and compile a model
+* 2.3 Design and Compile a model
-* 1.4 Keras Model Training, Evaluation and Prediction
+* 2.4 Model Training, Evaluation, and Prediction
-* 1.5 Training with augmentation
+* 2.5 Training with Data Augmentation
-* 1.6 Training Image data on the disk with Transfer Learning and Data augmentation
+* 2.6 Training with Transfer Learning and Data Augmentation
 ----

-**SECTION II – [Scaling Deep Learning using Keras and TensorFlow][13]**
+**SECTION III – [Scaling Deep Learning using Keras and Tensorflow][13]**
-* 2.1 Tensorflow Introduction
+* 3.1 Introduction to Tensorflow
-* 2.2 Tensorboard Introduction
+* 3.2 Introduction to Tensorboard
-* 2.3 Types of Parallelism in Deep Learning – Synchronous vs Asynchronous
+* 3.3 Types of Parallelism in Deep Learning – Synchronous and Asynchronous
-* 2.4 Distributed Deep Learning with TensorFlow
+* 3.4 Distributed Tensorflow
-* 2.5 Configuring Keras to use TensorFlow for distributed problems
+* 3.5 Configuring Keras to use TensorFlow for Distributed Problems
 ---

-**SECTION III - [Distributed Deep Learning with Google Cloud MLE][14]**
+**SECTION IV - [Training, Tuning and Serving Our Model in the Cloud][14]**
+* 4.1 Introduction
+* 4.2 Introduction to Cloud Machine Learning Engine
+* 4.3 Datasets, Feature Columns, and Estimators
-* 3.1 Representing data in TensorFlow
+* 4.4 Representing Data in Tensorflow
-* 3.2 Diving into Estimators
+* 4.5 Quick dive into Tensorflow Estimators
-* 3.3 Creating your Data Input Pipeline
+* 4.6 Creating data input pipelines
-* 3.4 Creating your Estimator
+* 4.7 Setting up our Estimator
-* 3.5 Packaging your model/trajectory
+* 4.8 Packaging our Model
-* 3.6 Training in the Cloud
+* 4.9 Training with Google Cloud ML Engine
-* 3.7 Automated Hyperparameter Tuning
+* 4.10 Hyperparameter Tuning in the Cloud
-* 3.9 Deploying your Model to the Cloud for Prediction
+* 4.11 Deploying our Model for Prediction
-* 3.10 Creating your Machine Learning API
+* 4.12 Creating our Prediction API
+* 4.13 Wrapping up
+* 4.14 Course Summary
 ---

 #### Feel Free to contact us if you have any question: